 The array of topics tackled with sincerity and knowledge on this record, across tracks such as ‘Colossus’ ‘Samaritans’ and ‘June’ to name a few, is not only promising from a musical point of view but astounding from a societal one.
 Not only can this band write punk songs about toxic masculinity but they can do it without being immediately judged and labelled.

-The title of the album is the most poignant point, in this regard, Joy as an Act of Resistance is the point of the album, the point of the band, and should be the point we are willing to push through the
+The title of the album is the most poignant point, in this regard, Joy as an Act of Resistance is the point of the album, the point of the band, and should be the point we are willing to push through the armour of an establishment so dependant on our despair.

 Whether it’s the power punk, the football chants, the harrowing moments of sadness or the indie dancefloor bangers – on their second record, IDLES have shown that they’re growing, they’re showing off their political and poetic prowess, they are proving themselves on every track and they are, without a doubt, the most exciting band in the country right now.